rajneesh069/DSA/README.md

             evenCount[vertex]++;
         }
         for (int child : graph.get(vertex)) {
-            if (child == parent)
+            // for the same vertex all its children if (child == parent)
                 continue;
             // entering the recursion into the child